analyticallycorrect/seattle_domestic_violence/README.md

 The combined model results in a the following mean squared errors used for cross-validation:

-    Markup: * Training error: 0.0329
+* Training error: 0.0329
 * Test error: 0.0373

 ## Web application: enddvseattle.info
 An interactive dashboard for users is at enddvseattle.info.
 Through this dashboard users can select a date and the dashboard returns a map of the city of Seattle with a heatmap of the projected domestic violence calls for service rates for that day.
 Colors for the heatmap have been set to:

 * yellow:  Projected rate for the day is the mean for the neighborhood over next 12 months.
 * red: Projected rate for the day is greater than one standard deviation more than the       mean for the neighborhood over next 12 months.
 * green: Projected rate for the day is less than one standard-deviation less than the mean   for the neighborhood over next 12 months.

 Additionally, the dashboard returns a table of all Seattle neighborhoods with the projected rate for that day and the average projected rate over the next 12 months.